 Duplicator is a free and powerful WordPress plugin that enables users to create a copy of their WordPress website.
 Duplicator groups all website files into a single portable zip file called a “package.”
 You can use your Duplicator package to migrate your entire site to a new host, domain, or staging site.

 With over one million active installations, Duplicator is one of the leading WordPress cloning plugins.
 It’s renowned for being a quick, simplified solution to WordPress migration and backups.
-Using Duplicator, any website owner can package a website in a handful of steps.
-Once finished, the WordPress database, core files, active theme, and plugins are all easily portable.
+Using Duplicator, any website owner can package a website in several steps.
+Once finished, the WordPress database, core files, active themes, and plugins are all easily portable.

 If you’re moving web hosts, Duplicator handles most of the work you would otherwise need to do manually, saving time and reducing the chance of an error.
 Duplicator will even install WordPress on the new server when you re-upload your package, saving you an extra step.

-Duplicator also sells a paid version for $59 per year, which comes with premium features like multisite migration and automatic routine backups.
+Duplicator also sells a paid version starting at $49.50 per year, with premium features like server-to-server imports and recovery points.
 Duplicator Pro also lets you make backups via file transfer protocol (FTP), and lets you save your package straight to cloud storage services like Google Drive and Dropbox.

 However, you don’t need to pay a cent to migrate a WordPress site to a new host with Duplicator.
 In the next section, I’ll explain how.